Drxl95/DogAlbum/README.md

 Collage of Dog Pictures

 A common dog API that I decided to turn into a collage.
-I have the code set to where the photos of dogs will appearr at random when the name of the do is selected.
+I have the code set to where the photos of dogs will appearr at random when the name of the dog is selected.
 Double tapping removes an image.
-I am planning on adding an event listener that will display the name of the dog when the photos is clicked on.

 __API:__
 https://dog.ceo/dog-api/